cp-algorithms/cp-algorithms/src/geometry/grahams-scan-convex-hull.md

 (which we defined as B), or if the orientation between the line between A and the current point and the line between the current point and B is clockwise.
 In those cases the current point belongs to the upper set S1.
 Checking for clockwise or anticlockwise nature can be done by checking the [orientation](./geometry/oriented-triangle-area.html).

-If the given point belongs to the upper set, we check the angle made by the line connecting the current point and the last point in the upper convex hull, with the line connecting the last point and the second last point of the convex hull that we have been simultaneously creating.
+If the given point belongs to the upper set, we check the angle made by the line connecting the second last point and the last point in the upper convex hull, with the line connecting the last point in the upper convex hull and the current point.
 If the angle is not clockwise, we remove the most recent point added to the upper convex hull as the current point will be able to contain the previous point once it is added to the convex hull.